storyfeet/dugi_bialan/grammar.md

 ..
 I give you a stick.
 ??
 I TO you OBJECT stick

+"da" is not a verb, but prefixes the target.

-Because the target "da" is defined, and the reciever "ei" is defined, the verb is not necessary, but "da" is not a verb.
+Because the target "da" is defined, and the reciever "ei" is defined, the verb can be easily implied.

 Combined Particles
 --------------